How do I use the Facebook Competitors Report?

 No, ads don’t count, but boosted posts are counted.

-Some Facebook profiles can’t be discovered through public search if they have high privacy settings.
+Some Facebook pages can’t be discovered through public search if they have high privacy settings.

 Why don’t the same Top Posts appear in the Facebook Competitor Report and the Facebook Pages Report?